Mike0Fouad/Weather-Forecast-Application-Script/README.md

-# Simple Weather Forecast Application 🧭
+# Weather Forecast Application 🧭

 A command-line Python application that fetches and displays current weather using user-selected input (IP-based location, city/country, or latitude & longitude) via the OpenWeatherMap API and PyOWM.